brettinternet/tabbed-legacy/README.md

 #### Bugs

-- [ ] recover from duplicated session ids on system startup
 - [ ] Firefox not rendering popup and sidebar
 - [ ] undoing too fast causes race condition
-- [ ] tab states not updating (on pinned) - move focus listeners to background?
 - [ ] tabbing skips over radio input component
 - [ ] check that all windows are narrowed down by session first